liuzhousi/FPGC4/Documentation/docs/progress.md

 ## Future improvements (FPGC5?)
+- Do not use any negedge statements.
+Do everything on posedge, because everyone says that is the way to go when using FPGAs
 - Separate set of registers for interrupts, or an instruction that backs up/swaps given registers (bit per register)
 - Better bus protocol between CPU and MU, with no cycles overhead
 - Byte addressable memory